zoeyleqa/voting-app-fcc/README.md

 ---------------------

 ## Overview
+This is a fullstack web application utilizing MongoDB, Express and Node with [Passport.js](http://passportjs.org/) for authentication.
+It lets user create/delete polls, share to get voting count and show the user its aggregate results with pie chart visualization (Chart.js).

-This is a voting app that was built upon [Clementine.js boilerplate](http://www.clementinejs.com/).
-Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.
-It also includes GitHub authentication using [Passport](http://passportjs.org/).
-For simplication purposes, only client's Github account is used as an account of this page.
+It was built upon [Clementine.js boilerplate](http://www.clementinejs.com/).
+For simplication purposes, only client's Github account is used as an authentication account of this page.

 ## User stories: